 Your About page adds another layer of search engine optimization (SEO)

 Why the About page helps SEO: Popular search engines, like Google, are always reworking their processes so they can give users the most relevant and up-to-date content.
 Did you know that Google has a metric that actually ranks the Expertise, Authority, and Trustworthiness of websites?
 Yes, that acronym spells E-A-T. One of the guidelines that determines a website’s E-A-T score, and subsequently its rank, is whether or not the site has an “About” page!

 Search engines know that their users are looking for trustworthy sites.
 So, to provide them, they’ve started checking for these seemingly minor details.

-When people search for you or your business, imagine that the first result is your Homepage, and the second result is your About page.
+When people search for you or your business, imagine that the first search result that people see is your Homepage, and the second result is the About page.
 A well-built web page has the potential to appear in that coveted search results list.

 For even more information on how to put together a great website, read our post on The Benefits of Local Seo and 6 Ways to Put it to Work.
 Then, get found online by signing up for a Google My Business account.
 We break down how to do it, here!

 Thank you for reading!
 Feel free to share any thoughts or questions in the comments below!